kubkon/email-chattifier/README.md

-chattify-email
+GMail Chattifier
 ===

-Chattify-email is a work-in-progress, simple Google Chrome extension that serves one simple purpose: to re-format your email exchange into something more readable, more like a chat archive.
+GMail Chattifier is a simple Google Chrome extension that serves one simple purpose: to re-format your GMail email conversation into something more readable, like a chat archive.

 Currently, it performs the following 3 fundamental functions:
 + remove any blockquote elements